Some own video clips and images of my rescues, wound treatments and releases.

 “Lek” the Cobra caught in a fishing net

-This in a fishing net tangled Monocled Cobra, his name Lek after the nice lady who called me to rescue it, is still in my care.
-I brought it to PACS Phangan Animal Clinic for Strays and Wildlife, and asked to sedate it, before we removed the remaining fishing net strings, and cleaned the wounds.
-It’s already eating again, and the wounds are dry.
-I wait for the molt, to check the healing process, and then we can decide, if he is ready for his release.
+This in a fishing net tangled Monocled Cobra … we called him Lek named after the nice lady who called me to rescue it, was four months in my care.
+I brought him to PACS, our Phangan Animal Clinic for Strays and Wildlife, and asked the vet to sedate it, because we had to cut off the remaining fishing net strings, and clean all the wounds.
+I kept him sterile, and waited for the second molt.
+With his first shed I had to help a little, because the skin didn’t want to come off at his head and around the neck.
+The second molt was perfect.
+He was ready for his release.